diemancini/eilla-test/README.md

 #### 2 - Install and run

-Enter these commands on terminal:
+Type these commands on terminal:

 ```bash
    cd /path/to/eilla-test/backend/company_finder